AnhTan1420/QA-AI-Tool/README.md

 ### 3. Invite Team Members

-1. Open a project → **Team** tab
+1. Open a project → **Team** tab (admins only)
 2. Enter member email and select role:
    - `qa` — Can generate and view test cases
-   - `senior_qa` — Can review and approve test cases
-   - `admin` — Full project management
+   - `admin` — Full project management (invite/remove members, change roles)
 3. Click **Invite**

 ### 4. Generate Test Cases with AI

 1. Inside a project, go to **Generate**
-2. Enter requirement description (e.g., *"User should be able to reset password via email link"*)
+2. Enter requirement description (e.g., *"User should be able to reset password via email link"*), pick categories, and optionally upload an old `.xlsx` test suite as reference
-3. Click **Generate**
-4. The system will:
-   - Create a `test_case_set` with your requirement
-   - Call the Generation Agent
-   - Validate output with Zod
-   - Call the independent Review Agent for coverage scoring
-   - Display results with coverage score
+3. Click **Generate** — the Generation Agent returns a validated set of test cases, shown in the **Test Cases Generated** tab
+4. Switch to the **Review & Enhance** tab to run the independent Review Agent (coverage score, requirement gaps, per-case comments), then optionally **Enhance with AI** to have it rewrite the set based on its own review
-5. If coverage is sufficient, click **Save to Library**
+5. Click **Save to Library** to persist the set (and review, if run)

 ### 5. Browse Test Case Library

 1. Go to **Test Cases** inside a project
-2. View all test cases organized by set
+2. Search, paginate, bulk-select and bulk-delete, or change a case's status inline
 3. Click any test case to see:
-   - Title, steps, expected result
+   - Title, steps, expected result, priority and status
-   - Priority and status
-   - Version history
-   - Comments (UI in progress)
+   - **Version History** — every past edit
+   - **Comments** — threaded discussion on that case

 ### 6. Use QA Utility Toolkit